simontakouridis/iip-discussions/IIP_Flip_Reviews.md

 > - *is free of a pattern that is reusable with another set of keywords.*

 The reviewer is able to either leave the scorings blank, or select 1, 2 or 3 for each of the criteria.
 The reviewer is also provided a note on top of the review selections as follows:
-> *All review options presented to you must be selected for the chance of a reviewer reward.*
+> *All review options presented to you must be selected with accuracy otherwise severe penalties may apply.*

 Flips in the long sessions are randomly shuffled and displayed in a unique order for each of the committee members, so as not to introduce any perverse Schelling points of consensus based on flip display order e.g. everyone selecting the first flip for reporting.